ChVav/Human_reads_in_metagenome/README.md

 ・Genetic sex of the metagenome shotgun sequencing data
 ・Find out whether samples are obtained from the same individual

-# Prepare for running PIPELINE 1a + 1b
+# Prepare for running pipelines 1a,1b, 5a

 ## Software
 ・singularity, build .sif files: